Study Abroad

 Fresno State's USAC Partnership - Discounts and Awards

 The USAC California Discount, funded by USAC, provides a $385 credit for each participating USAC student.
-As currently negotiated, all Fresno State students participating would get the $385 credit placed on your USAC account.
+As currently negotiated, all Fresno State students participating would receive the $385 credit, which would be placed on their USAC account.
 This agreement with USAC is in place for students participating in USAC programs through Spring 2024 and no application is required.

-Additional discounts for USAC participants may be made by Fresno State via our partnership agreement.
+Additional discounts for USAC participants may be available through Fresno State's partnership agreement.
 Again, no application is required and participants will be notified if they will be receiving additional discounts or awards.

 Additional scholarships and awards are available if you apply through USAC as well.
 Explore here: